 The Station is open for approximately four months each year from June to September although it can operate earlier (March/April) if required.

-A list of projects from previous seasons is also available from the UK Arctic Projects page.
+A list of projects from previous seasons is now available from the UK Arctic Projects page.

 Laboratory space and facilities